Should Children Wear Supportive or Minimalist Shoes? – Let’s Put an End to the Debate!

 Children impose an enormous amount of stress on their feet and legs, and the correct type of shoes is engineered to provide the support, motion control, and cushioning that minimize foot injuries associated with a particular activity.

 These are the four most important features that the correct pair of shoes can provide:

 1️⃣ Minimize the stress and impact that children impose on their feet and legs when running or jumping.

 2️⃣ Prevent injuries by supporting and protecting the feet.

 3️⃣ If your child has a foot condition such as flat feet, the correct pair of shoes can help realign your child’s body posture by helping your child walk and run straighter.

 4️⃣ Improve your child’s stability.

 I am going to leave you with an article that describes the best everyday shoes for toddlers and older children.
-Go to the link below:

 The fact is that shoes won’t weaken your child’s feet or make them more prone to injuries.
 If you have a child who has been experiencing foot or leg pain due to a particular foot condition such as flat feet, rolled ankles, low muscle tone, knock knees, overpronation, etc. you should know that most physical and occupational therapists recommend shoes to help reduce the pain and help strengthen the child’s feet and legs.